ioccc-src/winner/2024/README.md

 Check out the `index.html` web pages for each winning entry.
 They have most of the information you need to compile and run the winning program.
 Take a look at the winning source code and try to figure out how it works.
-You might also want to check out the author’s remarks for even more details.
+You might also want to check out the author's remarks for even more details.

 You may [download all winning entries](2024.tar.bz2) in the form of a compressed tarball, for this year's contest.